Shipstr/react-coding-challenge/README.md

 You will need to build the following 3 pages with React:

 * A "Home" page
+* An "Ocean Provider" page
-* A "Series" page
+* An "Air Provider" page
-* A "Movies" page
+* A "Custom Broker" page

 The deployable solution should be built in a folder named **`dist`** with an entry point file of **`index.html`**.